by Skinny Ms.

 Start Me Up – The Rolling Stones (BPM 113)

 Shampain – Marina and the Diamonds (BPM 118)

-Then to really get you going try pushing up to 120-140 beats per minute or more for an intense workout!
-If you are doing interval training (walking with short bursts of running in between) try alternating your beat per minute back and forth from 115 – 140 to get you pumped up and to slow you down a bit when you need it!
+To really get you going, try pushing up to 120-140 beats per minute or more for an intense workout!
+If you are doing interval training (walking interspersed with short bursts of running), try alternating your beat per minute back and forth from 115 – 140 to get you pumped up and to slow you down a bit when you need it!

 Blow – Ke$ha (BPM 120)

 Don’t Stop The Music – Rihanna (BPM 122)

 Sweet Child O’ Mine – Guns N’ Roses (BPM 155)

 Get Back Up – Toby Mac (BPM 120)